abhinavharbola/retailcast-forecasting-and-anomaly-insights/README.md

 - **Backtesting, not live forecasting.** Every model is evaluated on a 15-day holdout window that already has known actuals.
-There's no production path that generates predictions for genuinely unseen future dates — that would need retraining on the full history and recursive multi-step forecasting (lag features depend on actual past sales, which don't exist yet for real future dates).
+There's no production path that generates predictions for genuinely unseen future dates, that would need retraining on the full history and recursive multi-step forecasting (lag features depend on actual past sales, which don't exist yet for real future dates).
 This was a deliberate scope boundary, not an oversight.